faprieto96/pipoh/docs/index.md

 ## Quick examples

-### First example: The user runs the Equally Weighted strategy that does not requires an optimization of the parameters.
+### First example: Running an Equally Weighted Strategy without optimization.

+An user wants to run the *Equally Weighted strategy* with the dataset of Emerging Markets.
+This strategy does not requires an optimization of its parameters.

 ```python
 import pipoh